How much space do you need for a Micro-Automation six axis Robot?

 Often, a user has already a set of end-effector poses to attain for their given application.
 For example, a workpiece must be taken from a conveyor, then presented in front of a camera in various orientations, and finally deposited on another conveyor.
 Finding the optimal placement for the camera, the optimal installation of the gripper and the optimal design for the fingers, is far from trivial.
 Unfortunately, as of now, there is no commercially-available automatic procedure for finding the optimal cell design — the only method is by trial and error.

 Fortunately, you don’t need to have the real setup for this; you can use simulation software like RoboDK.
 That said, you still need some robotics skills, or else you might spend a lot of effort on trial and error.
 Thus, in what follows, we’ll give you ten guidelines to make the best use of your robot’s workspace.
-Although, we use our Meca500 as an example, these guidelines apply to any typical six-axis robotic arm.
+Although, we use our Meca500 as an example, these guidelines apply to any typical micro-automation six axis robot arm.
 Guideline 1: Place your TCP as close to the robot’s flange as possible

 In inspection, it is quite common to have to present a part in front of a camera with a large range of orientations.
 In such an application, the first rule of thumb is to place the tool reference frame as close as possible to the flange reference frame.
 In other words, you must design a gripping system that allows you to grip the part to be inspected as close as possible to the robot’s flange.